ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

 Because it would be nice to have a data science project working once in a while that is not a complete dumpster-fire.
 Just for context and reference, for developers nowadays the question is not "should I automate my tests?" but how, when, on which infrastructure to mirror prod as close as possible, and independently from other people working on different features.
-All senior developers advocate for massive strategies, the "State of DevOps" reports shows testing as a major component of performance.
+All senior developers advocate for regular and comprehensive testing strategies.
+The "State of DevOps" reports shows testing as a major component of team performance and software reliability.

 Sure, a lot of "recent" advances in the Developer and DevOps world have yet to make their entrée in the data world ([Data: The Land That DevOps Forgot](https://www.youtube.com/watch?v=459-H33is6o)).
-One could say that we are poorly equipped in terms of tooling.
-But one could also say that we missed the fucking memo.
+One could say that we are poorly equipped in terms of tooling, but one could also say that we missed the fucking memo.
+Some alleged data scientists will happily tell you that they don't version their code without trembling...
-Try convincing a junior DS to do something outside of his notebook without throwing a panic fit, or that the selection of model should be fully automated by a simple CI/CD pipeline.
+Also, good luck convincing a junior DS to do something outside of his notebook without throwing a panic fit, or to fully automate his model selection/deployment by a simple CI/CD pipeline, you'll get an idea of what I mean.

-Yet, the data science people are still curled up in a fetal position because these concepts are usually totally absent of our average workflow.
+Yet, the data science people are still curled up in a fetal, near-autistic position regarding developer best-practices, meaning these concepts are usually totally absent of our average workflows.
-Why should we adopt something like this that is usually so different from our ways?
+In the end, why should we adopt something like this that is usually so different from our ways?

 ### Because Most Data Science Projects Never Reach Production

 This means we are wasting time, money, and worse, we are wasting efforts in dead projects when we could do more interesting and useful things for society.
-But it's fine because we have been told that companies are the pinnacle of efficiency.
+But it's fine because we have always been told that companies are the pinnacle of efficiency.

-However, this bitter state of the profession is grounded in some harsh realities.
+However, this bitter state of the data science profession is grounded in some harsh realities.
-In data science, we are usually in a much worse situation than typical developers, namely because their best practices have generally not reached us.
+In addition to the absence of best practices of software engineering, we are usually in a much worse situation than typical developers.
-Some alleged data scientists will happily tell you that they don't version their code without trembling...

-In addition, we have by nature a particularly strong coupling to the data (shocker right?).
+Indeed, we have by nature a particularly strong coupling to the data (shocker right?).
 Even small changes over time in the data distribution tend to have tremendous impact on machine learning systems, even though the structure of the data itself stays the same.
 And you know when that happens? _All the damn time for every damn use-case!_

-Finally, we usually need to produce large amounts of code and analysis to determine if a given model has even a chance of being remotely useful.
+Finally, we usually need to produce large amounts of code to determine if a given model or analysis has even a chance of being remotely useful.
 This creates a tension because the code seems constantly in a superposition of state: useless exploratory junk _AND_ awesome preprocessing for big gains model.
 Then some very natural cognitive mechanism step in: "I don't need a test because I don't know if my code has any worth".
 It is too late at this point, because we will see the tremendous forces that prevent us from writing tests after the code.

 Facing those difficulties means we need discipline, and one hell of a kind!
-We need to import key practices from other disciplines of IT, that have demonstrated effectiveness in creating reliable software.
+We need to import best practices from other disciplines of IT, that have demonstrated effectiveness in creating reliable software.

 One of these practices is testing, so let's recap briefly some generalities.